centre-for-humanities-computing/DDB_Tagger/README.md

 The algorithm uses the top-level category for disambigutation, rather than the sub-category.
 This is based on a linguistic intuition regarding the distribution of semantic categories.
 For any given word, it is unlikely that there will be many context words which belong to the exact same sub-category.
 However, sub-categories which belong to the same top-level category share a degree of semantic similarity.

 Take for example, _13.005 Geometri, figur_ and _13.004 Matematik_.
 Both are clearly related and in fact both belong to the top-level category _13 Videnskab_.
 It thus seems likely to assume that the presence of these tags would likely be accompanied by more words from _13 Videnskab_, rather than from the specfic sub-categories.
 This allows the algorithm to infer tags based on a looser set of semantic relations.

-## How to run the prototype
+### Disamiguation of Tags with Duplicate Jaccard Distance Scores

+For some words, the possible tags may have identical Jaccard Distance scores.
+Thus, an additional algorithm for disambiguating duplicates is implemented.
+The algorithm uses three different methods, in a hierarchical manner (if 1. could not disambiguate tags, try 2., ...):

+1. High-Level Disambiguation: Check the surrounding context of the word to see how many of the context words were assigned a tag belonging to each of the top-level categories.
+For instance, if a word is assigned `3.1 Studium, universitet` and `8.14 Vogn` with duplicate Jaccard Distance scores, the number of context words assigned a tag belonging to the high-level category `3` or `8` are counted.

+2. Low-Level Disambiguation: Check the surrounding context of the word to see how many of the context words were assigned a tag belonging to each of the low-level categories.
+For instance, if a word is assigned `3.1 Studium, universitet` and `8.14 Vogn` with duplicate Jaccard Distance scores, the number of context words assigned a tag belonging to the low-level category `3.1 Studium, universitet` or `8.14 Vogn` are counted.

+3. Category-Size Disambiguation: Order tags with duplicate scores based on size of the category.
+For instance, if a word is assigned `3.1 Studium, universitet` and `8.14 Vogn` with duplicate Jaccard Distance scores, the tags are ordered based on how many words the category contains in the _DDB_. (_REF?_)

+## Usage

 (NB: For copyright reasons, the data from DBO cannot be included in this repository.
-These instructions assume you have the data, in a folder called _dict_)
+These instructions assume you have the data, in a folder called _dict_).

+### Dependencies

 First, create a virtual environment to work in.
-Then you should activate the virtual environemnt and install the necessary requirements.

-For example:
+The required packages are defined in `requirements.txt`.
+To install these requirements and also load the necessary Danish language models, you can use the `install_requirements.txt` script.

 ```
+# Example of installing environment
 python3 -m venv env
 source ./env/bin/activate
-pip3 install -r requirements.txt
+bash install_requirements.sh
 ```

+### Running Script from Terminal

-Next, save any data you want to tag as plain text (.txt) files in the folder called _*in*_.
-Then simply run the script from the root directory:
+One way to use the tagger is by running the script from the terminal to tag all files of text in a given directory.
+For this, you can save your data as plain text (`.txt`) files in an input folder (by default `/in`).
+Then, you can run the script from the root directory:

 ```
+# Example with default parameters
 python3 src/DDB_tagger.py

+# Example with parameters
+python3 src/DDB_tagger.py --input_directory other_in/ --only_tagged_results
 ```

+When running the script, you can define the following parameters:

+- `--input_directory`: *str, optional, default:* `in/`\
+   Input directory to files to tag, will tag all files in directory.
+Path should be from root directory.

+- `--dict`: *str, optional, default:* `dict/dict.pkl`\
+  Path to semantic dictionary.

+- `--da_model`: *str, optional, default:* `spacy`\
+ Danish language model to use, `spacy` or `dacy`.

+- `--only_top3_results`: *argument, optional, default:* `True`\
+  Use argument if results should contain all possible tags, by default only contains the top3.

+- `--only_tagged_results`: *argument, optional, default:* `False`\
+  Use argument if results should only contain tags, by default also contain scores.

+- `--output_directory`: *str, optional, default:* `out/`\
+   "Directory to save output files.
+Path should be from root directory, and directory should be existing. "

 If things are working correctly, you should get some feedback in the terminal about the progress of the script.
 And that's it!
-Your output files are saved in folder called _*out*_.
+Your output files are saved in folder called _*out*_ (unless you defined a different output path).

+### Running Script from Notebook

+Another way to use the tagger is by importing it in a Jupyter notebook.
+Here, you can either tag a string of text, or you can also use it to tag all files in a directory (same as calling it from the terminal, described above).
+Examples of how to import and use the tagger from a notebook are provided in the `DDB_demo.ipynb` file.

 ## Issues and Future Work